jayahoondlani/SampleApp/README.md

 2) In case it has to be installed using Android system, the code should be imported to Android Studio, then clean the project , build the project and then Run on device.

 There may be some improvements in the source code.

+Date : 09-08-2018

+Few changes done in code as a part of improvements like displaying image

+Added Test Cases
+1) To check Internet Connection is available.
+2) To check where list of news item is available
+3) To check data is shown in view
+4) To check a click is proper or not.